DrLex0/quake-frogbots/waypoint/README.md

 - If the bot keeps _‘orbiting’_ around a marker, most likely it is waiting in vain for the marker to be touched.
 Usually these are markers that float up in the air, like teleport destinations or spawn points.
 Do not make paths towards such untouchable markers.
 Only give these outgoing paths for the cases where they do get touched, (of course a teleport destination also needs an incoming path from its teleport trigger).

-## Adding your waypoint data to Frogbots and/or waypoint build
+## Adding your waypoint data to Frogbot and/or waypoint build

 Again, use `F1` to dump the waypoint code to the console, and unless you launched Quake with `-condebug`, then use `F5` to save the console to a file.
 So, now you have this dump of waypoint code.
 What to do with it?

 As stated above, you do not need to wait until the whole map is done.
-You can already test your first zones, although you may need to keep spawning new bots while others get stuck in unfinished areas.
+You can already test your first zones, although if you do it outside the waypoint tool, you may need to keep spawning new bots while others get stuck in unfinished areas.

 The code that is spammed to the console when pressing `F1`, is actual QuakeC code that either needs to be added to the Frogbot source and then compiled, or converted into entity fields injected into a `.map` oor `.ent` file to embed the waypoint data in it.